 "Good point."
 Deidara conceded.
 Then he turned to the two ninja below.
 "Fine, take him back, hm.
 He's dead anyway!"
 With that, the giant clay bird they were riding on opened its beak and spat the One-Tail out.
 The Nine-Tailed demon boy, though surprised, reacted immediately.
 He jumped up and caught the falling body.

-"Now let's get out of here."
+"Now let's get the fuck out of here."
 Sasori said, rolling his shoulder joints and missing Hiruko more with every passing second in the company of the enemy.

 "Way ahead of you, hm."